taiseiKMC/refx-container/usage.md

 # Abstract
 > [name=hsaito] ここで推敲します
+> [name=ksuenaga] 見ました．少し直しました．

-Helmholtz is a static verification tool for Michelson, a smart contract language used in Tezos blockchain protocol.
-This tool takes a Michelson program annotated with a user-defined specification written in the form of a refinement type as input; it then typechecks the program against the specification based on the refinement type system, discharging the generated verification conditions with an SMT solver Z3.
+Helmholtz is a static verification tool for Michelson---a smart contract language used in Tezos blockchain protocol.
+This tool takes a Michelson program annotated with a user-defined specification written in the form of a refinement type as input; it then typechecks the program against the specification based on our refinement type system, discharging the generated verification conditions with an SMT solver Z3.
-Helmholtz is implemented as a subcommand of tezos-client, the client of Tezos blockchain.
-This artifact includes a docker container in which tezos-sandboxed-node is up and Helmholtz can run.
-Helmholtz can verify several single contracts including practical ones.
+Helmholtz is implemented as a subcommand of `tezos-client`, which is the client of Tezos blockchain.

+This artifact is a docker container that provides an environment in which Helmholtz can be run.
+The artifact also includes sample Michelson programs so that one can quickly try Helmholtz and confirm that the results in the accompanying paper is reproducible.

 # Licence
 > [name=hsaito] tezosはMITライセンス 同じで良い？
+> [name=ksuenaga] 良いと思います．

 Copyright (c) 2020 Igarashi Lab.